LuckyMace/Members/README.md

 * App uses inMemoryAuthentication with Basic Auth user: username=test_user, password=qwerty123, role=ROLE_USER

 #Possible improvements
-* Picture is saved like a simple base64 String.
-There are different ways how to save picture:
-1) It could be link to file, which saved locally;
-2) It could be link to file, which saved in some data storage (getting by api);
-3) It could be Id of file, which saved in some data storage (getting by api);
-4) It could be Base64 type saved in DB, with convertation to file while getting on UI.
-5) It could be another table of files with columns: Id - ObjectId, Data - String.
-  And Member table will have foreign key for this picture table.

 * There are no tests in app.
 There should be added:
 1) JUnit\Mockito unit testing for basic methods;
 2) Integration tests for testing security.

 * MongoDB running locally.
 It could be added like another container to Docker.
 But sometimes it's not best practice.
-* Only entity object exists.
-For web apps it will be good to have entity and it's dto object for working with UI part.